 Artington war memorial

-The new war memorial commemorating the men of Artington who died in both world wars has been completed and dedicated.
+The new war memorial commemorating the men of Artington who died in both world wars was built and dedicated in 2018.
 It is built into the wall of St Francis's church in Littleton.
 It was the parish council that began the project but it was taken on by the Loseley estate that planned and funded the construction of the memorial.

 A wreath from the parish was bought with some of the profit from the Big Lunch.